outdreamer/build-a-cure-1/docs/reference/bio_terms.md

 			- small biopolymers composed of nucleotides
 			- nucleotide:

-				- the components of the nucleotide are unit blocks, two of which are highly stable, two of which are core structure (phosphate & sugar) with core distortions (orientation, form (linear/cycle state), & attachable groups) that are useful to build other structures, and one of which is a unit bond (nitrogenous base)
+				- the components of the nucleotide are unit blocks, two of which are highly stable, two of which are core structure (phosphate & sugar) with core distortions (orientation, form (linear/cycle state), & attachable groups, solvent in core system context like water) that are useful to build other structures, and one of which is a unit bond (nitrogenous base)

 				- monomer made from:
 					- a 5-carbon sugar (pentose)